poenta-valei/site/pages/terms.md

 ## Owner and Data Controller

-Dataporn is using Google Analytics cookies.
+Poenta Valei is using Google Analytics cookies.

-Dataporn have a data processing agreement with google.
+Poenta Valei have a data processing agreement with google.

-Dataporn have enabled IP anonymization/masking.
+Poenta Valei have enabled IP anonymization/masking.

-Dataporn have disabled data sharing.
+Poenta Valei have disabled data sharing.

-Dataporn is not using any other google services in combination with Google Analytics.
+Poenta Valei is not using any other google services in combination with Google Analytics.

 ### Types of Data collected
 Among the types of Personal Data that this Site collects, by itself or through third parties, there are: Cookies; Usage Data.